 What is PCS in import and export?
 Let's find out the most detailed

 Is PCS fee exempted and how to negotiate with transport partners?

 What is PCS fee in import and export explained above with the calculation and effective application.
-So can PCS be exempted or reduced and how to negotiate PCS fee for shipping partners?
+So, will PCS be exempted or reduced and how to negotiate PCS fee for shipping partners?
 The answer is as follows:

 Is PCS fee exempted or reduced?

 PCS is a compulsory fee and cannot be exempted or reduced.
-But there are several ways to minimize the influence of PCS such as choosing less blocked ports, choosing ships with short waiting time, choosing the form of transportation through air or roads, etc.In addition, please follow the information about the congestion situation at ports as well as notifications about PCS from ship owners, thereby having appropriate shipping plan.
+But there are a number of ways to minimize the influence of PCS such as choosing less blocked ports, choosing ships with short waiting time, choosing the form of transportation via air or road, ...

+What is PCS in import and export?
+Let's find out the most detailed